Matth3wc/Comp-Sim-Numerical-Methods/README.md

 # Comp-Sim-Numerical-Methods

-This repo follows a class I took in numerical methods, all of which i have applied here to related problems!
+This repo shows a bunch of simple useful comp sim techniques.
+The notes are derived from those of Prof. Stefan Huzler.